-We have issued our reports dated March 7, 2011 with respect to the consolidated financial statements, schedule and internal control over financial reporting included in the Annual Report on Form 10-K for the year ended December 31, 2010 of Icahn Enterprises L.P. and Subsidiaries, which are incorporated by reference in this Amendment No. 1 to the Registration Statement.
-We consent to the incorporation by reference in this Amendment No. 1 to the Registration Statement of the aforementioned reports, and to the use of our name as it appears under the caption "Experts."
+We have issued our report dated March 14, 2012, with respect to the consolidated financial statements and schedule of Icahn Enterprises Holdings L.P. and Subsidiaries as of December 31, 2011 and 2010 and for the three years in the period ended December 31, 2011, which is included in this Amendment No.2 to the Registration Statement and Prospectus.
+We consent to the use of the aforementioned report in the Amendment No. 2 to the Registration Statement and Prospectus, and to the use of our name as it appears under the caption "Experts."